endlos99/xdt99/ide/EDITORS.md

 GNU Emacs
 ---------

-The Emacs plugin `xdt99-mode` provides two major modes for editing assembly and TI Extended BASIC programs.
+The Emacs plugin `xdt99-mode` provides two major modes for editing assembly, GPL and TI Extended BASIC programs.
 The assembly mode offers syntax highlighting and editing assistance, while the BASIC mode is currently limited to syntax highlighting.

 Please note that stock Emacs uses relatively simple technology for analyzing source code, so the level of functionality that `xdt99-mode` can offer is